Please note: a valid prescription is required for all prescription medication.

 Questions to Ask Your Clinician

-- Is Lisinopril appropriate for current blood pressure and comorbidities?
+- Is this ACE inhibitor appropriate for my blood pressure goals?

 Authoritative Sources